legokidlogan/starfall_scripts/README.md

     - Arguments can be given names, marked as required/optional, and they will automatically be enforced.
     - Fail cases can be handled separately from the execution function to keep things tidy and provide colored prints on what went wrong.
     - Has a built-in help command to list argument info and any custom details you provide.
+    - Allows for the creation of multiple sets of commands (with different prefixes) in the same chip.
 - [sv_dosound.txt](/lkl/sv_dosound.txt) and [cl_dosound.txt](/lkl/cl_dosound.txt)
     - **Disclaimer**: `cl_dosound` will soon be refactored to use [easy_bass.txt](/lkl/easy_bass.txt), though it shouldn't change anything front-facing.
     - Lets you create special event-based sounds, consolidating the params into one place and reducing the playback function to a simple one-liner.